-Dodge Challenger (1970-1974)
+Dodge Challenger History

 The outer shell of the Challenger was designed by Carl 'Cam' Cameron, who also designed the 1966 Dodge Charger.
 The grille was inspired by one of Cameron's earlier designs for the Charger.
-The taillamps ran across the back of the car with one backup light in the center.
+The tail lamps ran across the back of the car with one backup light in the center.

-There were many trim and option levels on the base Challenger, Challenger SE and Challenger R/T models.
-Many stripe and option packages were offered.
-Challenger's SE package added a vinyl top with a smaller rear window.
+There were several trim and option levels on the base Challenger, Challenger SE and Challenger R/T models.
+The Challenger SE package added a vinyl top with a smaller rear window.
 The Gran Coupe model added body sill, wheel lip, and beltline moldings.

 Three versions of the 383-cubic-inch V8 were offered; 290, 330 or 335 horsepower.
 The 440 four-barrel motor produced 375-hp, and the 440 Six-Pack was rated at 390-hp.
-The 426 Hemi was underrated at 425 horsepower.
+The 426 Hemi was underrated by the factory at 425 horsepower.

 1970 Challenger T/A

 With a tuned three-carb 340ci engine and megaphone side exhaust outlets, the Challenger T/A was created to compete in the SCCA Trans Am racing venue.
 A functional hood scoop was mounted on a fiberglass hood, and front and rear sway bars helped handling.
 The T/A was a one-year only model, with less than 2,200 built.

 Like the T/A, the Challenger AAR (All American Racers) featured the side-exhaust 340ci V-8 topped with three 2-barrel Holley carburetors.
 Horsepower was at 290, backed by either a four-speed manual or three-speed TorqueFlite automatic transmission.
 About 1,000 AAR Challengers were produced.

 In all, Dodge sold 76,935 Challengers for the 1970 model year.